 vm.name

-of the virtual machine object you are working with. string
+of the virtual machine object you are working with. - Property Types: The property type shows what form the data is, such as

 and login with valid credentials.